DeAndre Smith

-DeAndre Smith (born November 5, 1968) is an American football running backs coach for the Indianapolis Colts and former professional player in Ligue Élite de Football Américain in France for the Aix-en-Provence Argonautes in 1993.
-He also spent time in the Canadian Football League in 1992.
-Smith previously served as the running backs coach for the New York Giants and at Texas Tech from 2019 to 2021.
+DeAndre Smith (born November 5, 1968) is an American football running backs coach for the Indianapolis Colts and former quarterback.
+He previously served as the running backs coach for the New York Giants and at Texas Tech from 2019 to 2021.
 He has coached other college football teams such as Indiana, Northern Illinois, New Mexico and Utah State.

 Playing career

+College

 Smith was the quarterback of a very potent triple-option offense for Missouri State football teams of the Bears' I-AA era.
 Smith led the Bears to the Gateway Football Conference championship and the 1989 NCAA Division I-AA and 1990 playoffs under coach Jesse Branch.
 Smith came to Missouri State from St. Louis, Missouri in 1987 and quarterbacked the Bears all four of his college years, with his top exploits coming in his final two seasons.
 During Smith's junior season, MSU finished 10-3 and got to the second round of the playoffs.
 When Smith was a senior MSU finished 9–3, losing in the playoff first round to Idaho.
 Smith was a two-time all-league first team quarterback.

 Smith was the Gateway Offensive Player of the Year as both a junior and senior, and was the Gateway Offensive Player of the Decade for the league's first 10 years of existence, 1985–95.
 Smith was a consensus I-AA All-America as a senior, winning top honors from the Walter Camp Football Foundation, Associated Press, Football Gazette, The Sports Network and American Football Coaches Association.
 Smith's numbers were as notable as his honors, as he started 34 of the 45 MSU games he played, completing 281 of 493 passes for 4,080 yards and 18 touchdowns with a .570 completion mark.
 His 405 passing yards in 1990 at Tulsa set an MSU single-game record.
 He was also a prolific runner, carrying the ball 613 times for 2,276 yards and 40 more touchdowns.

 He set MSU career records for plays run (1,106), total yards (6,356), points (242), touchdowns (40), completion percentage (.570) and consecutive games scoring a TD (10).

 Smith was inducted into the MSU Athletics Hall of Fame in 2005.
 His #1 jersey was retired by MSU in 2012.

+Professional

+Smith played in the Ligue Élite de Football Américain in France for the Aix-en-Provence Argonautes in 1993.
+He also spent time in the Canadian Football League in 1992.